LucyJB/AdventofCode2023/README.md

 </div>

 My submissions for the Advent of Code 2023.

-+ This was my first time taking on Advent of Code, and I found some tasks a lot harder than others.
-The first days took me a lot longer, and I used input from the web to help me figure out the ways to address the problem. 🎅🤶
+This was my first time taking on Advent of Code set by Eric Wastl [(web link)](https://adventofcode.com/2023/about)

++  Some of the tasks were very tricky, with ways to trip up unsuspecting coders.
+I managed to evade all the difficulties and emerge successful - with a tip here and there from the web. 🎅🤶

 <div align="center">
   🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄